microsoft/microsoft-ui-xaml-specs/active/PipsPager/PipsPager.md

 ## Screen readers

 - When the focus is on the control, the screen reader will announce "pager".
-- When the focus is on the previous or next button the screen reader will announce "first page", "last page", "next page", or "previous page".
+- When the focus is on the previous or next button the screen reader will announce "previous page" or "next page".
   - If the buttons have text properties set by the developer, the screen reader will announce that text instead of the default announcement.
 - When the focus is on a pip, the screen reader will announce "page x of y".
+  - When the number of pages is infinite, the screen reader will announce "page x".
 - When the pip is selected, the screen reader will announce "page x of y selected".